Alex Tapp

-Alexander Nicholas Tapp (born 7 June 1982) is an English football (soccer) player.
+Alexander Nicholas Tapp (born 7 June 1982) is an English former footballer.
 He is a midfielder, who has played in the English Football League for Wimbledon and their successor Milton Keynes Dons.

 Career

 Wimbledon/Milton Keynes Dons

 Born in Redhill, England, Tapp started his football career with Wimbledon in 1994 and represented England Schoolboys in 1998 at the age of 15.
 He made his professional debut for Wimbledon in the First Division on 31 August 2002 in a 3–2 victory against Wolverhampton Wanderers and scored his first goal two weeks later in a 4–1 League Cup win against Southend United.
 Less than two months after his debut, Tapp suffered a hamstring injury which kept him out of the Wimbledon side for three months.
 He played in Wimbledon's final two seasons in The Football League, playing 43 games and scoring four goals, although his second season was cut short in January following a serious knee injury.

 Wimbledon were relegated at the end of the season and finished bottom of the First Division table.
 The club had moved to Milton Keynes in 2003 and at the start of the 2004–05 season, the club was relaunched under the name of Milton Keynes Dons, now playing in the renamed third tier League One.
 Tapp suffered more injury problems and played only a further 15 games in his final season in The Football League.
 In August 2006, when Milton Keynes decided not to extend his contract, Tapp left after 12 years with the club.